kimp10/Insurance-Fraud-Detection-Model-/README.md

 ### Introduction
 This repository contains a Python-based fraud detection model designed to identify fraudulent insurance claims.
-The model utilizes a dataset with various features that describe the context of insurance claims, including temporal information, personal details of the policyholder, and characteristics of the policy and vehicle involved.
+The model utilises a dataset with various features that describe the context of insurance claims, including temporal information, personal details of the policyholder, and characteristics of the policy and vehicle involved.

 Dataset Description:  The dataset used for training and evaluating the fraud detection model includes the following features:
 1. Month: The month in which the accident occurred.